How does the brain work?

 Honey bees can not only recognise a new instance of the type “pollen source”; they can communicate a description of it to other honey bees.

-They can remember what actions work best when they recognise a new instance of a type (learn by conditioning)
+- perform those actions when they recognise a new instance of a type

 How do we monitor and influence entities and events in our environment?